 So what is a 'Ferdinand VII' Holey Dollar?

-Today, in 2021, there are approximately two hundred Holey Dollars held by private collectors.
-If we take out the twelve that depict Ferdinand VII, the remaining Holey Dollars depict the portrait of Ferdinand VI (of which only one is available), Charles III (approximately 34 available) and Charles IV (the most readily available with approximately 144 known.)
+Today, in 2022, there are approximately two hundred Holey Dollars held by private collectors.
+If we take out the thirteen that depict Ferdinand VII, the remaining Holey Dollars depict the portrait of Ferdinand VI (of which only one is available), Charles III (approximately 34 available) and Charles IV (the most readily available with approximately 144 known.)

 To understand why there are variations in the monarch it has to be remembered that the Holey Dollar was not created from a silver blank.
 It was created from another coin, the coin being a Spanish Silver Dollar that quite obviously had its own date and monarch depicted on it.

 Governor Lachlan Macquarie imported 40,000 Spanish Silver Dollars to convert into Holey Dollars and Dumps.
 Macquarie's order was not date specific.
 Any date would do.
 And any monarch would suffice.
 Nor did he care where the dollars were minted and he certainly placed no controls on quality.
 And it is the combination of the date, monarch and mint that defines the rarity of a Holey Dollar and that leads us to say that while all Holey Dollars are rare, some are indeed rarer than others.

 Confirmed in 1988 and again in 2022, Ferdinand Holey Dollars are the rarest of the rare.